Skip to main contentEnter

 There's still time to be part of this collaboration.
 Drop off your 20cm x 20cm knitted or crocheted squares at Steam House Cafe, 22 Carr Street, IP4 1EJ.
 Join weekly knitting groups at Steam House Cafe and the Knit Wits at The Green Room Cafe to make squares for the project.
 Follow @azitaiscrafting for updates about the final sewing event at The Church.
 The deadline is 9 November.

-It cost us ~£160 to produce this article
+It cost us ~£160 to cover this story

 News